 See your doctor if you think you’re experiencing PBA.
 Your doctor will ask you (and your loved ones) about your symptoms.
 And, ask you a series of questions before assigning you a score to find out if you have PBA.
 If you do, you can discuss treatments.

 PBA can be treated with some medicines that treat depression and other mental health-related issues.
 These medicines include:

 - fluoxetine (Prozac)

 shows that both tricyclic antidepressants (TCAs) and selective serotonin reuptake inhibitors (SSRIs) are effective treatments for PBA.

 In 2010, the FDA approved a new drug called Nuedexta.
 This drug targets a chemical in the nervous system.
 It’s designed for PBA in people with MS and other nervous system disorders.
 Nuedexta mixes quinidine, which is used to treat heart arrhythmia, and dextromethorphan, which is a commonly used cough suppressant.

 PBA is caused by dysfunction within the brain.
 However, certain habits and lifestyle changes can help lessen the effects of PBA.
-Using general relaxation techniques when you feel an episode coming on can help shorten the episode or help you avoid it completely.
-These techniques include deep breathing, quiet meditation, yoga, and even art and music therapy.
+Using general relaxation techniques when you feel an episode coming on can help shorten or avoid the episode.
+These techniques include:

-Lastly, communicate openly and honestly with your friends, co-workers, and family about your PBA.
-This can help you cope with PBA more easily.
-At first, PBA can have an uncomfortable impact on your social life as you and those around you learn to recognize symptoms.
-However, discussing PBA behaviors with your friends and family may ease the anxiety of its symptoms.
+Also, communicate with your friends, co-workers, and family about your PBA.
+This can help you cope more easily as you and those around you learn to recognize symptoms.